-- 6.1.1 The Trustee of the Trust is NatWest Trustee and Depositary Services Limited a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Trustee is NatWest Group plc which is incorporated in Scotland. - 6.1.3 The Trustee's registered office address is at 250 Bishopsgate, London EC2M 4AA.
-The Trustee's head office address is 440 Strand, London WC2N 5LR.
-The address of its office that handles matters relating to the Trust is set out in the Directory at Appendix 6. - 6.1.4 The Trustee's principal activity is trustee and depositary services. - 6.1.5 The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary for a UK UCITS or a UK AIF.
+- 6.1.1 The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Trustee is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Trustee's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
+The address of its office which handles matters relating to the Trust, is set out in Appendix 7 (the Directory). - 6.1.4 The Trustee's principal activity is the provision of trustee and depositary services. - 6.1.5 The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.